-All read-time slots must be a minimum of $60~\mu s$ in duration with a minimum of a $1\mu s$ recovery time between slots.
-A read-time slot is initiated by the master device pulling the 1-Wire bus low for a minimum of μs and then releasing the bus (see Figure 12).
-After the master initiates the read-time slots, the DS1822-PAR will begin transmitting a 1 or 0 on bus.
-The DS1822-PAR transmits a 1 by leaving the bus high and transmits a 0 by pulling the bus low.
-When transmitting a 0, the DS1822-PAR will release the bus by the end of the time slot, and the bus will be pulled back to its high idle state by the pullup resister.
-Output data from the DS1822-PAR is valid for $15\mu s$ after the falling edge that initiated the readtime slots.
-Therefore, the master must release the bus and then sample the bus state within $15\mu s$ from the start of the slot.
+All read time slots must be a minimum of $60\mu$ s in duration with a minimum of a $1\mu$ s recovery time between slots.
+A read time slot is initiated by the master device pulling the 1-Wire bus low for a minimum of $1\mu$ s and then releasing the bus (see Figure 14).
+After the master initiates the read time slot, the DS1822 will begin transmitting a 1 or 0 on bus.
+The DS1822 transmits a 1 by leaving the bus high and transmits a 0 by pulling the bus low.
+When transmitting a 0, the DS1822 will release the bus by the end of the time slot, and the bus will be pulled back to its high idle state by the pullup resister.
+Output data from the DS1822 is valid for 15μs after the falling edge that initiated the read time slot.
+Therefore, the master must release the bus and then sample the bus state within 15μs from the start of the slot.

-Figure 13 illustrates that the sum of T{INIT} , T{RC} , and T{SAMPLE} must be less than 15 μ s for a read-time slots.
-Figure 14 shows that system timing margin is maximized by keeping T{INIT} and T{RC} as short as possible and by locating the master sample time during read-time slots towards the end of the 15 μ s period.
+Figure 15 illustrates that the sum of $T{INIT}$ , $T{RC}$ , and $T{SAMPLE}$ must be less than 15 $\mu$ s for a read time slot.
+Figure 16 shows that system timing margin is maximized by keeping $T{INIT}$ and $T{RC}$ as short as possible and by locating the master sample time during read time slots towards the end of the 15 $\mu$ s period.

-DETAILED MASTER READ 1 TIMING Figure 13
+DETAILED MASTER READ 1 TIMING Figure 15

-RECOMMENDED MASTER READ 1 TIMING Figure 14
+RECOMMENDED MASTER READ 1 TIMING Figure 16